 In terms of subgroup differences for the At-Risk population, we found that the age group under 65 years had a higher cost paid by Medicaid compared to older age groups.
-For example, over 70% of the total spending were paid by Medicaid for those under 65 years old, whereas the rates for those over 65 years were 40-57%.
+For example, over 70% of the total spending were paid by Medicaid for those under 65 years old, whereas the rates for those over 65 years were 40-57% (see Figure V.1C.10).
 This finding is not surprising as Medicare generally covers adults aged 65 years and older, with Medicaid being the payer of last resort.
-We observed sex difference with higher costs paid by Medicaid for males.
+We observed sex difference with higher costs paid by Medicaid for males (see Figure V.1C.11).